Linda K Sienkiewicz

 Found poems

 A found poem is composed solely from text that was not intended as poetry.
-Excerpts from news articles, lists, notes, scraps of conversation and other incidental uses of language are often used.
+Excerpts from news articles, lists, notes, scraps of conversation and other incidental uses of language can be used.
 The most interesting aspect is when found words take on poetic power when removed from their original context and presented alone.

 “‘Writing’ a found poem requires simply that you stay alert to those exceptional uses of language or sharply presented telegraphic stories that create a poetic effect or an emotional response as strong as that made by a poem.” — Ron Padgett, The Handbook of Poetic Skills